-Disabled badge holders may park on double yellow lines for a limited period (please check your badge literature for information and restrictions*).
+Disabled badge holders may park on double yellow lines for a limited period (please click here for further information and check your badge literature for information and restrictions*).
 Please be aware that many of Padstow’s streets have an additional yellow stripe running over the curb which means that parking here is completely prohibited.
 The only places that don’t have the extra stripe are the North Quay, just past the Tourist Office (PL28 8AF) and South Quay outside the Drang (PL28 8AJ).

 *Whilst we are happy to advise on disabled parking we cannot be held responsible for anyone receiving a parking notice as a result of illegal parking.